Apex Encourages Motor Carriers to be Attentive to CSA Scores While CSA Debate Continues

 The FMCSA recently released new materials intended to assist motor carriers in identifying and addressing their safety and compliance issues.
 These materials include seven Safety Management Cycle (SMC) job aids originally created for agency enforcement personnel.
 There is one job aid for each of six of the BASICs and two for the Vehicle Maintenance BASIC: “Inspection-Repair-Maintenance” and “Cargo-Related.”

-The SMC job aid for the Controlled Substances/Alcohol BASIC indicates that the following Policies and Procedures should be in place:
+The SMC job aid for the Vehicle Maintenance BASIC (Cargo Related) indicates that the following Policies and Procedures should be in place:

-- Drivers should submit copies of all citations for moving violations to carrier management within 24 hours.
+- Drivers should submit copies of all roadside inspections to management within 24 hours.